9770 Patuxent Woods Dr #200

 Regular Open Board Meetings are the fourth Monday of each month at 4:00 pm unless otherwise noted.
 All meetings are subject to change.

-The next Open Meeting of the Howard County Board of Elections is scheduled for Monday September 27, 2021 at approximately 4:00 PM via Google Meet.
+The next Open Meeting of the Howard County Board of Elections is scheduled for Monday January 24, 2022 at 4:00 PM.
+The meeting is open to the public and will be held virtually online via Google Meet.

 Tentative Agenda (PDF)